adehad/dhikr-hub/README.md

 Additionally I wanted to be able to capture transliteration and translation in a way that would be easy for a reader to follow, eg while reading the Arabic/transliteration being able to quickly glance at the translation, inspired by the many Quran apps.

+I also need to apologise in advance for the mistakes and shortcomings.

 # Key Project Intentions and Goals

 There was a further intention to design the system in a way to help consolidate effort within the community.